MicrosoftDocs/sdk-api/sdk-api-src/content/newdev/nf-newdev-updatedriverforplugandplaydevicesa.md

 If the function returns ERROR_IN_WOW64 in a 32-bit application, the application is executing on a 64-bit system, which is not allowed.
 For more information, see <a href="https://docs.microsoft.com/windows-hardware/drivers/install/device-installations-on-64-bit-systems">Installing Devices on 64-Bit Systems</a>.

-> [!NOTE]
-> The newdev.h header defines UpdateDriverForPlugAndPlayDevices as an alias which automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
-Mixing usage of the encoding-neutral alias with code that not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
-For more information, see [Conventions for Function Prototypes](/windows/win32/intl/conventions-for-function-prototypes).